#GOALS aims to get students of color interested in healthcare careers

-NEW ORLEANS (WGNO-TV)— What at times sounded like a carnival was actually a change of stations for the hundreds of middle school students on the Dillard University campus today.
+NEW ORLEANS (WGNO)— What at times sounded like a carnival was actually a change of stations for the hundreds of middle school students on the Dillard University campus today.

 The point of the exercise is to expose students of color to careers in medicine.